RubyoffRails/Episode6/README.md

 Eagle Assignment
 ----------------

-1. Create a class variable (@@) in the Vehicle that tracks all vehicles mde
+1. Create a class variable (@@) in the Vehicle that tracks all vehicles made
 2. Create a class method that let's you filter the vehicles to only blue honda accords (using our enuerable filters)
 3. Do it all using TDD (of course!)